-The Winter Triangle, or the Great Southern Triangle, is an asterism formed by three bright stars in prominent winter constellations.
-These stars are Betelgeuse in Orion, Procyon in Canis Minor and Sirius in Canis Major constellation.
-The Winter Triangle is prominent in the night sky in the northern hemisphere during the winter months, from December … [Read more…]
+The Winter Triangle, or the Great Southern Triangle, is an asterism formed by three bright stars in three prominent winter constellations.
+These are Betelgeuse in Orion, Procyon in Canis Minor and Sirius in Canis Major constellation.

 Betelgeuse, Alpha Orionis, is the second brightest star in Orion constellation and the ninth brightest star in the sky.
 It is a supergiant star, distinctly red in colour, located at an approximate distance of 643 light years from Earth.
 It is an evolved star, one expected to explode as a supernova in a relatively near future.

-Orion’s Belt is one of the most familiar asterisms in the night sky, along with the Big Dipper and the Southern Cross.
 It is formed by three massive, bright stars located in our galaxy, in the direction of the constellation Orion, the Hunter: Alnilam, Alnitak and Mintaka.
 Two of the three stars are supergiants.